se.plan#

 • They are not in urban use.

-se.plan labels grid cells that satisfy these criteria potential restoration sites.
-It treats each grid cell as an independent restoration planning unit, with its own potential to provide restoration benefits and to entail restoration costs and risks.
+se.plan labels grid cells that satisfy these criteria as potential restoration sites.
+It treats each grid cell as an independent restoration planning unit, with its own potential to provide restoration benefits and entail restoration costs and risks.

 Methodology#